 ION GNSS+ pre-conference tutorials have been organized to provide in-depth learning of specific GNSS-related disciplines and will be taught in a classroom setting.
-Course notes will be provided to registered attendees via a link provided for advance download.
+Course notes will be provided to registered attendees via the meeting website and a link provided for advance download.

 In-Person Attendance: For those attending the conference in-person, AC power will not be made available for individual laptop computers; please come prepared with adequate battery power if required.
 It is recommended that attendees dress in layers to accommodate varying temperatures in the classroom.

-Virtual Learning: The course will be recorded.
+On-demand Learning: The course will be recorded.
 Registered students may view the recorded course one time within 30 days.
-The recording will be made available to eligible tutorial registrants 24 hours after the course's conclusion.
 Those viewing the recording will not have real-time access to instructor(s) for live chat or question and answer.
-Note that the virtual learning option allows you to register for tutorials scheduled at the same time.
+Note that the on-demand learning option allows you to register for tutorials scheduled at the same time.

 Tutorial Costs and Registration: